 Are You Putting Too Much Attention on Rich People?

 Look at the magazines in the racks the next time you have queued up at the supermarket checkout.
 Which Richie McRich did something now that has landed them on the cover of People?
 Who is that idol of femininity on Shape?
-Why should we care what celebrity couples are getting divorced, had boob jobs, and are on vacation?
+Why should we care what celebrity couples are getting divorced, had breast jobs, and are on vacation?

 Too many times I have snapped at people who start prattling about which celebrity did what.
 This flaunting of wealth should be the least of our problems, but instead, the focus on the rich and famous keeps getting pushed down our throats.

 We lose sight of the true meaning of life